Reducing Food & Drink Impact

 And with either course, you’ll even get an official badge of honour that can be displayed wherever you like – from newsletters to social media – a handy way to tell customers and employees alike that you share their values.

 To join the growing community of industry professionals who have become certified Champions, check out the webinar and course here.
 If you are in the Westmorland and Furness area you might qualify for additional help and support through the course, supported by the Green Enterprise Hub, Funded by UK Shared Prosperity Fund and Westmorland and Furness Council.
 To find out what is involved contact firstname.lastname@example.org

 - Review your supply chains to better understand how the products that your business uses and sells are grown, created and transported.
 The FSB has advice on sustainable purchasing and ethically sourced products in your supply chain.

 - Only use trusted suppliers and ensure that you not only take an interest in the origins of products, but then translate this back to customers.
-The Greenhouse Gas Protocol have a free online tool to help businesses measure, report and reduce emissions through their supply chain.

 - Shop locally for other goods like tableware, fixtures and fittings, and even art for the restaurant walls.
 Stay local and add a unique story to your offering!

 - Be aware that not all local products will be lower in carbon.
 For example, a product produced in a heated greenhouse here might have a higher carbon footprint than one grown naturally from Europe.

 - Be specific about local producers and WHY you use them.
 Go beyond the generic “local products are used whenever possible” and highlight both food produced near you and in season, plus any other ethical/welfare standards such as Fairtrade, organic or Freedom Food (animal welfare).

 - Include local speciality recipes on your menu and make sure all staff are fully briefed on the food they are serving.